droliva10/AWS_Cloud_Project/README.md

 Get-NetAdapter -Name "Ethernet 2" | Set-DnsClientServerAddress -ServerAddresses 	"172.16.10.6"
 ```
 2. Test internet.
 Open a browser and do a google search you should see a INeTSim warning.
-Traffic is now route through fake DNS server.
-If INetSim is not configured open internet will be acheived.
+Traffic is now routed through fake DNS server.
+If INetSim is not configured internet access will not be blocked.

 ## Section Fifteen
 To shut down sandbox environment and delete AWS Infrastructure.